dzilbermanvmw/tkgicnssupportsampleapp/README.md

 > ProviderID:
 > vsphere://421ce760-a829-deb2-82d9-45ff4fc5ec95
 >

-> Deploy Stateful Containerized Application
+Deploy Stateful Containerized Application
 -------------------------------------------
 >
-> We will simple simple Ghost blogging application that preserves state
+> We will use simple Ghost blogging application that preserves state
 > using PVC (source code available from
 > <https://github.com/beyondelastic/velero_vSphere>)

-1. Create storage class that is using CSI driver (using demo-csi-strage-class.yaml deployment descriptor file available in 'samples' folder)
+1. Create storage class that is using CSI driver (using *demo-csi-storage-class.yaml* deployment descriptor file available in 'samples' folder and shown below)
 ```yaml
 apiVersion: storage.k8s.io/v1
 kind: StorageClass